slfx77/neversoft-multitool/README.md

   Neversoft which use the same formats.
 - [psx_extractor](https://github.com/krystalgamer/spidey-tools/tree/master/psx_extractor), an extractor intended for the PC version of Spider-Man.
 This is used for the decoding of
   PSX files with 16-bit textures.
 I've also created a standalone clone in Python that can be found [here](https://github.com/slfx77/psx_extract_py).
+- [pkr_extractor](https://github.com/krystalgamer/spidey-tools/tree/master/pkr_extractor), an extractor intended for the PC version of Spider-Man.
+This is used for extracting files from .pkr archives.
+I've also created a standalone clone in Python that can be found [here](https://github.com/slfx77/pkr_extract_py).
 - [Rawtex](https://zenhax.com/viewtopic.php?t=7099), a multipurpose converter for raw texture files.
 Used to convert 16-bit textures with palette types 0x100-0x102 and 0xd01.
 - [RLE-GIMP-Plugin](https://github.com/Daniel-McCarthy/RLE-GIMP-Plugin), a GIMP Plugin the support Neversoft RLE / BMR files.
-Supports saving in the format, alowing the in-game images to be modified.
+Supports saving in the format, allowing the in-game images to be modified.
 - [pypng](https://github.com/drj11/pypng), used to write textures to PNG files.
+- [thps2-tools](https://github.com/JayFoxRox/thps2-tools) May be replaced in the future, but at the moment is used for WAD extraction.